 23 and 1/2 Hours Leave (March 21, 1937)

-Released on March 21, 1937: The trouble started when Sergeant Gray bet that he would eat a breakfast of patty cakes with the General within one month.
+Released on March 21, 1937: (running time 1 hour and 10 minutes) The trouble started when Sergeant Gray bet that he would eat a breakfast of patty cakes with the General within one month.

 Directed by John G. Blystone

 Written by Mary Roberts Rinehart, Henry McCarty, Harry Ruskin and Samuel J. Warshawsky